Grab Holdings: Rebranding and additional services

 In January 2016, GrabTaxi was rebranded as "Grab" with a new, redesigned logo.
 In October 2016, Grab added an in-app instant messaging feature called "GrabChat" to allow simple communication between riders and drivers and translate messages if the set languages of the driver and passenger are different.
-In December 2016, Grab launched the GrabRewards rewards programme and GrabShare taxi and car-sharing services.
+In December 2016, it launched GrabShare taxi and car-sharing services.

 In February 2017, Grab launched the GrabCoach service for booking large passenger vehicles.
 In March 2017, Grab introduced GrabFamily for young children below 7 years old, to fulfill regulations where children under 1.35 metres must be placed on a child booster seat or child restraint.

-Later that month, Grab launched a simplified flat-fare structure, JustGrab.
+In April 2017, Grab confirmed the acquisition of Indonesian online payment startup Kudo which was integrated with Grab's payment system.
+In November 2017, Grab launched GrabPay payment service as a digital payment service among third-party merchants.

 In March 2018, Grab merged with Uber's Southeast Asian operations.
-As part of the acquisition, Grab took over Uber's assets and operations, including UberEats, which led to Grab's expansion of food delivery services.
+As part of the acquisition, Grab took over Uber's assets and operations, including Uber Eats operations in Malaysia, Singapore and Thailand, which led to Grab's expansion of food delivery services.
 Grab also launched their eScooter rental service known as GrabWheels in March 2018.

-In April 2017, Grab confirmed the acquisition of Indonesian online payment startup Kudo.
-The Kudo platform was integrated with Grab's payment system and was Grab's initial step into expanding fintech services.
-In November 2017, Grab launched GrabPay payment service as a digital payment service among third-party merchants, allowing users to use the app for purchases outside of ride-hailing.

-In Jan 2018, Grab acquired financial technology firm iKaaz Software Pvt Ltd and which drives the Grab’s super app’s all payment transactions across all the South East Asian countries.
+Uber initially received a 27.5% stake in Grab as part of the deal; as of 2025, Uber holds a 13.71% stake, remaining the largest individual shareholder.

 In May 2018, Grab launched GrabFood food delivery service.
 In October 2018, Grab launched GrabExpress courier service.
-In 2018, Grab also launched Grab Financial, a financial arm of the company which offers payment, insurance, and financing services.
+In 2018, Grab also launched Grab Financial, a financial arm of the company.
 In November 2018, Grab invested in Indonesian conglomerate Lippo Group's Ovo platform.
-Ovo is Indonesia's leading digital e-payment platform.
-In December 2018, Grab launched GrabClub subscription programme.